ten0s/homebrew-brew-cache/README.md

 ## License

-The project is licensed under the 2-Clause BSD License.
+The project is licensed under the 2-Clause BSD License.<br>
 See [LICENSE](LICENSE) or
 https://spdx.org/licenses/BSD-2-Clause.html
 for full license information.